k38-suzuki/hairo-world-plugin/README.md

 # hairo-world-plugin
 HAIROWorldPlugin for Choreonoid

-Document of HAIROWorldPlugin (in Japanese) https://k38-suzuki.github.io/hairo-world-plugin-doc
+Document of HAIROWorldPlugin (in Japanese and in English) https://k38-suzuki.github.io/hairo-world-plugin-doc

 Detailed user manual (in Japanese)